 Serfdom in The Dark Ages

 With the decline and consequent disappearance of the Romans, the monetary system collapsed.
 The European economic balance shifted to the Byzantine Empire.
 There were not many trading goods from western Europe that were in demand by this empire and trade in Europe virtually collapsed.
 The emperors and kings therefore had to pay their military and economic supporters, in land and titles.
 The same applied to the farming societies which made up more than 90% of the society, very large parts of them could not pay their taxes as a free persons and became serf to either secular or religious leaders.
-This became the start of the feudal system of serf- or fiefdom that would continue in large parts of Europe for over one 1,000 years.
+This became the start of the system of serfdom that would continue in large parts of Europe for over 1,000 years.

 The language and culture of the region from which the Buddes originated, including the areas where most of them lived in the following centuries, has been very strongly influenced by both the Saxons and Franks.
 For example, in both Wietmarschen and Ootmarsum they still speak ‘Platduits’, which has a very strong low-Saxon influence.
 This language dates back to a period that predates both the current Dutch and high-German languages.
-Amongst the writers that have published in this original language is Theodorus Budde (Ootmarsum 1880-1959).
+Among the writers that have published in this original language is my grandfather Theodorus Budde (Ootmarsum 1880-1959).
 The history of this region clearly indicates that over the centuries there have been, and still are, very strong political, economic, religious and cultural links.

 Historians have indicated that the average size of villages in Germany during the Dark Ages was around 250 to 500 people.
 An average person would not see more than a 1,000 people in his/her lifetime and an average serf had a vocabulary of not more than 600 words.
 Serfdom kept the majority of Dark Age societies at a very primitive social level.

 Further details are provided in the section: Ancestry of Paul Budde (Wietmarschen).